Hemophilia is a blood disorder that is usually inherited. The blood of people with hemophilia does not clot well because they lack a clotting factor.

-There is a lesser-known form of hemophilia B, known as hemophilia B Leyden, in which patients experience episodes of excessive bleeding in childhood, but have few bleeding problems after puberty.
+There is also a lesser-known form of hemophilia B, known as hemophilia B Leyden, in which patients experience episodes of excessive bleeding in childhood, but have few bleeding problems after puberty.

-Both hemophilia A and B are inherited in an X-linked recessive pattern.
+Both hemophilia A and B are inherited in an X-linked pattern.
 This is because the genes responsible for the development of these forms of hemophilia are located on the X chromosome.

 Inheritance pattern of hemophilia C